YaoSong808/YaoSong808/README.md

 <a id="en"></a>

-# Yao Song
+# Hi!  👋 I'm Yao Song

-**Applied Machine Learning · Multimodal Perception · AI Systems**
+Applied AI · Multimodal Learning · Intelligent Systems · Agent

-I build end-to-end systems across applied machine learning, computer vision and production software.
-My current research focuses on multimodal perception for autonomous driving; my engineering work spans privacy-aware AI workflows and data-intensive business systems.
-I am pursuing an MSc in Computer Science at The University of Hong Kong.
+I am an MSc Computer Science student at The University of Hong Kong, with research interests in applied machine learning, multimodal representation learning, and AI for real-world intelligent systems.

+I am currently a Research Intern at the Tsinghua Intelligent Connected Vehicle Group (THICV).
+I also contribute to AI research and engineering at Poxiaoyunyi Technology, a BUPT-affiliated technology team.

+Previously, I worked as a Data and AI Intern at Lenovo, supporting data analysis, AI-model prototyping, and product-oriented technical research.

+My recent research includes first-author work on contactless bruxism recognition using FMCW millimetre-wave radar, physics-aware data augmentation, and deep neural networks.
+The manuscript has been submitted to the 2026 IEEE GLOBECOM Workshops.

 ## Selected engineering work